 Even the most driven, energised and self-disciplined people I know go through periods of time when it is hard to self-motivate and to keep doing what we know we should be doing.
-Whether over-worked, over-whelmed, stressed or just plain fatigued I don’t believe the anti-dote to lack of motivation lies in our will to push through ….
+Whether over-worked, overwhelmed, stressed or just plain fatigued I don’t believe the antidote to lack of motivation lies in our will to push through ….
 I think it lies in our intent.

 Accessing and better understanding your intent around an action can help it come alive and make it three dimensional.
-The principal applies to just about any scenario, from going for a run tomorrow to maintaining a relationship with your mother-in-law, but let’s say for example that your intention is to resolve a conflict with a work colleague.
+The principal applies to just about any scenario, from going for a run tomorrow to maintaining a relationship with your mother-in-law.
+Let’s say for example that your intention is to resolve a conflict with a work colleague.
 You know you should do it but you’re demotivated and don’t feel like facing it; getting back in touch with your intent may make it easier.
 Start by acknowledging and understanding your intent – examine it honestly.
 Is my intention to show a display of power or to resolve the conflict?
 Am I doing it because I should or I want to?
 Why do I want to and how do I want to?
 Once you understand your intent try to make it three dimensional – write it down, clear the space and the time in your calendar, imagine the various scenarios and run them through in your mind, share your intention with a partner, friend, or family member (sharing your intention will help hold you accountable), and finally change the energy around your intention by being authentic with it.

-There is a far better chance of following through on something you’re lacking the motivation for when you have surfaced and examined your intent – relying solely on willpower can become exhausting whereas the energy of intent can be limitless and powerful.
+There is a far better chance of following through on something you’re lacking motivation for when you have surfaced and examined your intent – relying solely on willpower can become exhausting whereas the energy of intent can be limitless and powerful.
 Our intent matters.